epadam/Production-Time-Series-Prediction-System/README.md

 https://github.com/epadam/production-level-data-analysis/new/master/k8s

+Use commercial platform or build your own one with open source (Neptune, H2O auto) ,  (Kubeflow, H2O, analyticsZoo)

-## What it the target and data type?
+## What is the target and data type?

    a.
 Structured Data